-Dehydration will lead to elevated blood sugar, low blood pressure, dizziness, or cognitive and memory issues.
-Dehydration can also lead to digestion issues, feeling more hungry and eating more food, and also a drop in metabolism.
+Dehydration will lead to high blood sugar, low blood pressure, dizziness, or cognitive and memory issues.
+It can also cause digestion issues, more hunger, and also a drop in metabolism.
 Drink water to ensure your body is not stressed out.
-Drinking water is crucial for human survival, and helps your body processes work correctly.
-If you’re confused about how much water you need, read on for some direction.
+It is crucial for human survival, and helps your body processes work correctly.
+If you’re confused about how much water you need, read on or watch the video.

 Drink water with alcohol, drink water with food, drink water when doing anything!
 The amount of water you need depends on your medical conditions, how much alcohol or caffeine that you drink, or how much exercise that you’re doing.